 Lord Aberdare: Again, one of the messages that has come up frequently, as you will know from having followed the evidence as closely as we have, is what happens to recommendations of inquiries.
 There is a feeling that the inquiry formally ends when the Minister receives the report, and what happens then seems to be very much up in the ether.
 Is this something else that you have made significant changes to, and what might you be doing to make sure that recommendations are acted on, pursued, followed up, and that the process does not just end with the end of the inquiry?

-Luke Hughes: The Government obviously take the findings of inquiries extremely seriously, given the grave nature of the circumstances under which they are set up and the issues they have been looking at.
+Luke Hughes: The Government obviously takes the findings of inquiries extremely seriously, given the grave nature of the circumstances under which they are set up and the issues they have been looking at.
 I know that each government department gives huge consideration in the lead-up to an inquiry’s final report and interim reports and significant attention to what happens afterwards.

 The heterogeneity in inquiries means that some can be quite straightforward to get a response out for and some involve quite significant cross-government work, costings and things like that.
 It is ultimately a matter for the lead department to respond.
 As we have touched on before, my team does not have a specific mandate to focus on the cross-government recommendations follow-up, and I do not have any evidence of particular trends in that.